Predictable-Dialogs/agent-embed/README.md

 ```

 ## TODO
-- Add details on how to connect to server
+- Add details on how to bring up your own server
-- Add details on how to initiate streaming connection from client
 - Add few JSON examples to demonstrate server and agent-embed communication.